Skip to main content

 In cases where an importer or exporter concedes that their goods infringe your intellectual property rights, the importer or exporter may consent to the goods being surrendered to the Crown.

-If, as a trade mark or copyright owner, you choose not to take any Court action, then we are obliged by law to release the detained goods back to the importer or exporter.
+If, as the intellectual property rights owner, or a person with an interest in upholding the restrictions on the use of a registered GI , you choose not to take any Court action, then we are obliged by law to release the detained goods back to the importer or exporter.

 Other goods suspected of infringing intellectual property rights

-We can also detain goods that are not the subject of a border protection notice, if we have reasonable cause to suspect that they are pirated or counterfeit.
+We can also detain goods that are not the subject of a border protection notice, if we have reasonable cause to suspect that they are pirated or counterfeit or may breach a registered GI.

-In these cases, we will notify the copyright or trademark owner, and they will have three working days to file a border protection notice.
-If a notice is filed the owner may then initiate court proceedings.
+In such cases, we will notify the copyright or trademark owner, or in the case of GIs, a registrant of the GI or a person with an interest in upholding the restrictions on the use of a registered GI, and they will have three working days to file a border protection notice.
+If a notice is filed the owner, the registrant or the person with an interest may then initiate court proceedings.

 Protection against parallel imported goods